 Running out of fuel is a cause for thousands of road rescues every year.

 Many British drivers continue driving for miles after the fuel warning light comes on.
+As you'd expect, this is likely to end in being stranded at the roadside.

 Do you fill up with fuel the minute you hit half a tank?
 Or do you trundle on until you're running on fumes and risk coming to a spluttering halt?